A relief grant fund to help small businesses cover some COVID-19 related costs when reopening.

 Latest update (November 10th, 2020): The extended application window for B.C. businesses has now closed.

 Latest update (October 20th, 2020): Canada United announced they are extending their grants.
 The new application window opened on October 26th, 2020.
 Apply online.

 What is the Canada United Small Business Relief Fund?

 The Canada United Small Business Relief Fund provides relief grants of up to $5,000 to small businesses.
-The grant can be used for COVID-19 recovery efforts, such as purchasing PPE, renovating physical spaces, or developing your website or e-commerce capabilities.
+The grant can be used for specific COVID-19 recovery efforts: purchasing PPE, renovating physical spaces, or developing your website or e-commerce capabilities.